lingyuqing11/RIDL-and-ZombieLoad/README.md

 Still a modification of the first variant, but using Domino's bytes, leaking a nibble at a time, to enhance precision of the leak.
 Most of the time error free with comparable performance of `Variant 1c`.

 ##### Run

+For this variant, KASLR and KPTI have to be disabled.
+This can be achieved by providing `nopti nokaslr` to the kernel command line.
+Then, run the attacker on one hyperthread as root: `sudo taskset -c 3 ./leak`

+### Variant 1d (Linux only)

+Still a modification of the first variant, but this is super fast thanks to the byte masking techniques described in ZombieLoad and RIDL paper

+##### Run